 My favorite phrases from this Dialogue:

 “The dialogue emphasizes the interdependence of countries in the region, in terms of food and nutritional security.
-It also highlights the potential of the institutions that make up the Central American Integration System as an important asset to articulate strategies, policies, and common standards to take concerted and coherent actions for more efficient and sustainable food systems in the region.
-This ensures the access to safe and nutritious food for all the population all the time” Álvaro José Herdocia, Information Systems, and Analysis Specialist, PROGRESAN-SICA.
+It also highlights the potential of the institutions that make up the Central American Integration System as an important asset to articulate strategies, policies and common standards to take concerted and coherent actions for more efficient and sustainable food systems in the region.
+This ensures access to safe and nutritious food for everyone at all times.” Álvaro José Herdocia, Information Systems and Analysis Specialist, PROGRESAN-SICA.

-“The dialogues allow for greater flexibility in the views of different sectors of society, and this should become a continuous process”.
-Discussion Group taking part in the Dialogue.
+“The dialogues allow for greater flexibility in the points of view of different sectors of society, and this should become a continuous process”.
+Discussion group taking part in the Dialogue.

-“We demand that our producers keep providing us nutritious, safe, available, and affordable food, but we have stopped thinking how are we going to find a sustainable way for them to do it, in economic terms”, Luis Renato Alvarado Rivera, Minister of Agriculture and Livestock of Costa Rica.
+“We demand that our farmers provide us with nutritious, safe, available, and affordable food, but we no longer consider how to find a sustainable way for them to do it, in economic terms”, Luis Renato Alvarado Rivera, Minister of Agriculture and Livestock of Costa Rica.

 “We must decide: if we want to go fast, we must go alone; and if we want to go far, we must go together.
 We need to learn from one another.
 Please try to go far, and please make the journey together”, Gerda Verburg, Coordinator of the Scaling Up Nutrition (SUN) Movement.

-“The pandemic and also natural disasters in the region allow us to visualize very clearly the need for policies, agreements, and regional actions to recognize the interdependence existing in terms of food movement across countries”, Jennifer Wiegel, facilitator of Group number 10 in the Dialogue and regional leader for the Americas from the Food Environment and Consumer Behavior Research Area at the Alliance of Bioversity-CIAT.
+“Both the pandemic and natural disasters in the region allow us to clearly visualize the need for policies, agreements, and regional actions to recognize interdependence in terms of food movement across countries”, Jennifer Wiegel, group facilitator in the SICA dialogue and and Americas lead for the Food Environment and Consumer Behavior Research Area at the Alliance of Bioversity-CIAT.